sheikheddy/grakn-python/README.rst

     >>> client = Graph(uri='http://localhost:4567', keyspace='mygraph')

-You can write to the graph:
+You can write to the knowledge base:

 .. code-block:: python